WGH-/SpectatorUI/README_SpectatorUI_EN.txt

  * Timer for powerups, armor pickups and super weapons (Kismet-activated pickup factories are also supported)

 == Installation ==
-Contents of Script directory goes anywhere in \Documents\My Games\Unreal Tournament 3\UTGame\Published\CookedPC.
+Contents of Script directory go anywhere in \Documents\My Games\Unreal Tournament 3\UTGame\Published\CookedPC.
-Contents of Config directory goes in \Documents\My Games\Unreal Tournament 3\UTGame\Config
+Contents of Config directory go in \Documents\My Games\Unreal Tournament 3\UTGame\Config

 Once it's done, mutator will be listed in the usual mutator list.

-For server administrators, class path is "SpectatorUI_2_2.SpectatorUI_Mut".
+For server administrators, class path is "SpectatorUI_2_3.SpectatorUI_Mut".

 == Known bugs ==
  * Pickup timers don't always work correctly with some items whose